Rick Brunson: Professional playing career

-Born in Syracuse, New York, he attended Salem High School, becoming one of two McDonald's All-Americans from Massachusetts in 1991.
+Brunson was not selected in the 1995 NBA draft, which was attributed to his inconsistent shooting and lack of speed.
+He spent the preseason with the Philadelphia 76ers and was the last player the team cut before the 1995–96 NBA season.
+Head coach John Lucas II called it one of his toughest decisions ever as a coach because he wanted a local player for the team and Brunson "was very, very close".

-Brunson graduated from Temple University.
-Not drafted by any NBA team in 1995, he played for the Adelaide 36ers in National Basketball League Australia in 1995–96 for whom he was their season MVP, and in the Continental Basketball Association next season.
+On November 20, 1995, Brunson signed with the Adelaide 36ers of the Australian National Basketball League (NBL).
+He was selected as the team's most valuable player during the 1996 NBL season.
+He played in the Continental Basketball Association the next season.
 He was signed as a free agent by the Portland Trail Blazers in 1997–98, playing again in the CBA at the start of the 1998–99 season.
 He also had a brief stint in the Philippines as the import for the most popular ball club in the Philippine Basketball Association, Ginebra San Miguel, in 1998.

 Brunson then signed with the New York Knicks, and was a member of the 1999 Eastern Conference championship team.
-In 2000–01, he started off with the Boston Celtics, but finished the season with the Knicks again.
+In the 1999 NBA playoffs especially 1999 NBA Finals, he amassed a few stat lines that later became known as Club Trillion (Only non-zero stat is minutes followed by 0s in all other stats).
+In 2000–01, he started with the Boston Celtics, but finished the season with the Knicks again.
 He rejoined the Trail Blazers in 2001–02.
-He then signed with the Chicago Bulls the next season, splitting between the Bulls and the Toronto Raptors in 2003–04.
-He joined the Los Angeles Clippers for the 2004–05 season, in which he had his best season as a pro, averaging a career-high 5.5 points per game.
-This helped him land a contract the following year with the Seattle SuperSonics, but he only appeared in four games that season due to injury.
+The next season he signed with the Chicago Bulls, splitting between the Bulls and the Toronto Raptors in 2003–04.
+He joined the Los Angeles Clippers for the 2004–05 season, his best season as a pro, during which he averaged a career-high 5.5 points per game.
+This helped him land a contract the next year with the Seattle SuperSonics, but he appeared in only four games that season due to injury.
 On February 28, 2006, the Sonics waived Brunson.
-He was subsequently signed by the Houston Rockets, with whom he finished his ninth and final season as a professional basketball player.
+He was subsequently signed by the Houston Rockets, with which he finished his ninth and final season as a professional basketball player.